 - Daddy, Up and Down: Sisters Grieve the Loss of Their Daddy by Lila and Anna Stenson looks at three young sisters who are grieving their father's death.

-- The Hero in my Pocket by Marlene Lee helps children ages 6-12 cope with the death of a military service member.
+- The Hero in My Pocket by Marlene Lee helps children ages six through 12 cope with the death of a military service member.
 It also has pages for the child to write stories or draw pictures.

 Books About the Death of a Grandparent

 - Farewell, Grandpa Elephant: What Happens When a Loved One Dies? by Isabel Abedi looks at helping children deal with the death of a grandparent.
-Grandpa Elephant is about to go to the elephant graveyard but he wants his grandchildren to understand that there is sadness, possibilities, and good memories when someone dies.
+Grandpa Elephant is about to go to the elephant graveyard, but he wants his grandchildren to understand that there is sadness and good memories when someone passes away.

 - One More Wednesday by Malika Doray is a story about a small bunny understanding what the death of his beloved grandmother means.
 The book is suitable for children ages four and up.